jguzauckas/java-6-unit-project/assignment.md

 ---

+## For Each Problem

+Each of the problems is provided in its own folder, containing the following resources:
+- `Assignment201X.md` - Description of the problem and what you need to know about it.
+- `input.txt` - The problem input to be processed for the answer.
+- `Assignment201X.java` - The main file for work regarding the answer to be put. **Do not edit any existing code in the file, just add your code where there is a comment to do so.**
+- `answer.txt` - The correct answer to the current problem input.
+Your answer must match the answer in this file exactly (down to the sentence!).
+- Other files might include class files for custom classes that you might write to help solve the problem.

 ---

-## Interacting with this Repository

-Your solution to this problem will be coded in the `Assignment.java` file.
-It already has existing code set up to initialize the `String` variable `puzzleInput` so you can begin working.

-To see the puzzle input, look in the `string.txt` file.
-Note that the `String` of parentheses is roughly 7,000 characters long, so this is not a puzzle you can calculate the answer to by hand (at least not reasonably).

-Since it will not be easy to determine the answer by hand, the answer to your input has been included in the `answer.txt` file for your reference.
-Use this to determine if you got the final answers right.

-Running the `Setup.java` file will randomly generate a new string of parentheses in the `string.txt` file (and therefore the `String` you are coding with), as well as a new answer based on that new `String` in the `answer.txt` file.

----

-## Your Answer
+## Testing Solutions

-You should format your answer based on the formatting in `answer.txt`, down to the capitalization and punctuation.

-Verify that your work is accurate once you think you are done, by alternating between running `Assignment.java`, checking your answer via the `answer.txt` file, and then running `Setup.java` to shuffle the input and test again.
-This will ensure that you have a solid, working solution and not just one that works in particular situations.
+A correct result for these problems is not just hitting run once and seeing it produce the right answer per the `answer.txt` file.
+Running the `Setup.java` file will create a brand new input for you to try out, as well as its accompanying answer.
+You should then run your solution again to see if the answer still matches despite the different input values.
+If it matches after cycling multiple versions of the input, then this is a great sign that your solution is correct.